 The BPA is very proud to represent ports throughout the UK and to make representations on their behalf which reflect different markets and political sensitivities.
+Ports policy is devolved and we have forums activities across all four nations.

 Each year Scottish ports handle over 32 million tons of oil and gas products, 8 million passengers and 2.6 million vehicles.